ObengKojo23/Northwind-Business-Analysis-Project/README.md

 ![q3 image](./images/q3.png)

 ### Output Explanation:
-I used the query join `Products` and `OrderDetails` to calculate the total quantity sold for each product.
+I used this query to join `Products` and `OrderDetails` to calculate the total quantity sold for each product.
 By grouping by `ProductID` and `ProductName` and using `SUM(od.Quantity)`, I was able to get the total quantity sold for each product.
 Finaly, sorting by `TotalQuantitySold` in descending order `(DESC)` helped to highlight the most popular products.

 ### 🌟Key Insights:
 - `Camembert Pierrot` and `Raclette Courdavault` are the top-selling products, with `1,577` and `1,496` units sold, respectively.